-Keysafe 5 uses its own Root Certificate Authority to create its security certificate, which means that certificate will not be recognized by the browser.
-For details, see Keysafe 5 Certificates.

-- c.
-On the Keysafe 5 Login page, enter secroot for both the username and password. - d.
+- b.
+If prompted, add a security exception for the KeySafe 5 IP address and proceed to the KeySafe 5 Appliance Management UI. - KeySafe 5 uses its own Root Certificate Authority to create its security certificate, which means that certificate will not be recognized by the browser.
+For details, see KeySafe 5 Certificates. - c.
+On the KeySafe 5 Login page, enter secroot for both the username and password. - d.
 Review the EULA (end user license agreement).
 When you are done, click I Agree to accept the license terms. - e.
-On the Welcome to Keysafe 5 screen, click Continue as a Standalone Node. - f.
+On the Welcome to KeySafe 5 screen, click Continue as a Standalone Node. - f.
 On the Change Password page, enter a new password for the secroot account and click Update Password. - g.
 On the Configure E-Mail and Mail Server Settings page, specify your email settings.

-If you specify an email address, Keysafe 5 sends an email with the Admin Key for the new node.
+If you specify an email address, KeySafe 5 sends an email with the Admin Key for the new node.
 It also sends system alerts to this email address.

 To disable alerts, select the Disable e-mail notifications checkbox.
-You can then download the Admin Key from the Settings tab in the Keysafe 5 Appliance Management UI.
+You can then download the Admin Key from the Settings tab in the KeySafe 5 Appliance Management UI.

 - h.
 When you are done, click Continue. - i.
 On the Download Admin Key page, click the Download button to save the admin key locally.
 Keep the admin key in a safe place for later use.
-When Keysafe 5 prompts for an admin key to recover your Keysafe 5 system, you must provide this admin key to proceed.
+When KeySafe 5 prompts for an admin key to recover your KeySafe 5 system, you must provide this admin key to proceed.
 If you do not have your admin key, you may lose your data.

-Whenever the admin key is regenerated, Keysafe 5 forces you to download the admin key.
+Whenever the admin key is regenerated, KeySafe 5 forces you to download the admin key.

 - j.
-On the Authentication page, select either: - Continue with Local Authentication which enables the use of locally authenti cated user accounts for access control to the Keysafe 5 Appliance Management UI.
+On the Authentication page, select either: - i.
+Continue with Local Authentication which enables the use of locally authenticated user accounts for access control to the KeySafe 5 Appliance Management UI.

-Selecting this option means that the Keysafe 5 UI and its API will be unauthenticated.
+Selecting this option means that the KeySafe 5 UI and its API will be unauthenticated.
 Entrust does not recommend this option.

 - ii.
-Setup Authentication which then presents the user with the ability to configure OpenID Connect Provider to protect the Keysafe 5 UI, its API and the Keysafe 5 Appliance Management UI.
+Setup Authentication which then presents the user with the ability to configure OpenID Connect Provider to protect the KeySafe 5 UI, its API and the KeySafe 5 Appliance Management UI.
 For more information, see the Configuring an OpenID Connect Provider section. - k.
 When you are finished, you are presented with the following options: - i.
-Continue to Appliance Management which will take you to the Keysafe 5 Appliance Management UI, for more information see Appliance Management Administration.
-From this point onwards access to the Keysafe 5 Appliance Management UI is via https://<node-ip-address>/appliance, where <nodeip-address> is the Management IP address. - ii.
-Continue to nShield Keysafe 5 which will take you to the Keysafe 5 dashboard.
-At this stage the dashboard will be empty, to finish configuring Keysafe 5, see KeySafe 5 Administration.
+Continue to Appliance Management which will take you to the KeySafe 5 Appliance Management UI, for more information see Appliance Management Administration.
+From this point onwards access to the KeySafe 5 Appliance Management UI is via https://<node-ip-address>/appliance, where <node-ip-address> is the Management IP address. - ii.
+Continue to nShield KeySafe 5 which will take you to the KeySafe 5 dash-board.
+At this stage the dashboard will be empty, to finish configuring KeySafe 5, see KeySafe 5 Administration.

-2.6.
-Adding a New Keysafe 5 Node to an Existing Cluster
+2.5.
+Adding a New KeySafe 5 Node to an Existing Cluster

-2.6.1.
+2.5.1.
 Before You Begin

-- 1. Make sure you know the IP address of any Keysafe 5 node that is already part of the cluster you want to join. - 2.
-If Startup Authentication is enabled, you cannot add a new Keysafe 5 node.
-You must disable Startup Authentication on the existing Keysafe 5 node, add the new node, and then re-enable Startup Authentication.
+- 1. Make sure you know the IP address of any KeySafe 5 node that is already part of the cluster you want to join. - 2.
+If Startup Authentication is enabled, you cannot add a new KeySafe 5 node.
+You must disable Startup Authentication on the existing KeySafe 5 node, add the new node, and then re-enable Startup Authentication.

-2.6.2.
+2.5.2.
 Procedure

-- 1. Log into the VM on which you installed the Keysafe 5 software. - Enter a password for the Keysafe 5 system administration account and press Enter.
-Password requirements are configured by a Keysafe 5 administrator in the System Settings.
+- 1. Log into the VM on which you installed the KeySafe 5 software. - Enter a password for the KeySafe 5 system administration account and press Enter.
+Password requirements are configured by a KeySafe 5 administrator in the System Set tings.